-Depending on the development program proposed and type of approval process the development goes through (i.e., Zoning Commission review), DDOT may require a Comprehensive Transportation Review ("CTR") study to determine the impacts on the transportation network.
-Respondents should have a basic understanding of the projected number of trips by mode generated by the proposed development program during the RFP process.
+Depending on the development program proposed and type of approval process the development goes through (i.e., ZC review), DDOT may require a Comprehensive Transportation Review ("CTR") study to determine the impacts on the transportation network.
+Proposals shall list the projected number of trips by mode generated by the proposed development program.

 DDOT is committed to robust Transportation Demand Management ("TDM") that encourages non-automobile travel.
-Respondents should discuss any proposed TDM measures aimed at reducing single-occupant vehicle travel to and from the Development Parcel.
-It is expected that the final development will meet or exceed zoning requirements for all bicycle parking and locker/changing facilities.
-Information regarding TDM can be found in the 2019_guidance_for_comprehensive_transportation_review, on the goDCgo_webpage, or by contacting info@godcgo.com.
+Proposals shall explain any proposed TDM measures aimed at reducing single-occupant vehicle travel to and from the Development Parcel.
+Proposals shall meet or exceed zoning requirements for all bicycle parking and locker/changing facilities.
+Information regarding TDM can be found in the 2019/guidance for Comprehensive Transportation Review, on the goDCgo webpage, or by contacting info@godcgo.com.